nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 7.5.3.
 Showing contact details: `customise show`

-You can show certain information of all contacts displayed.
+You can show certain information fields for all contacts.

 Format: `customise show [t/] [p/] [e/] [a/]`

 * You can show the following information: Tags, Phone Number, Email, Address.
 * After you use this command, the information specified is shown.
-* If the information that you specified is already shown, it will stay shown.
+* If the information that you specify is already shown, it will stay shown.
 * `Coming soon in v1.5`, we will include `customise show all`, a shortcut to show all information.

 Example: